fastai/course20/docs/start_aws.md

 If you are returning to work and have previously completed the steps below, please go to the [returning to work](https://course.fast.ai/update_aws.html) section.

 ## Pricing

-A `p2.xlarge` instance in Amazon which is what we suggest, is [$0.9 an hour](https://aws.amazon.com/ec2/instance-types/p2/).
+A `g4dn.xlarge` instance in Amazon is what we suggest, which is [US$0.526 an hour](https://aws.amazon.com/ec2/instance-types/g4/).

 ## Step 1: Sign in or sign up